BenBoZ/benboz.github.io/_posts/blog/2017-01-24-What-are-bugs.md

 # A short history of bugs

-Let's start with defining what bugs are.
-The term _Bug_ is actually not from recent years.
+Let's start with a short history of the term __bug__.
+It is actually not from recent years.
 The term was already known to Thomas Edison in 1878:

 > __Bugs__ -- as such little faults and difficulties are called --